CANCELLED- Islamorada 29th Annual Island Fest

 March 28th & 29th 2020 – Founders Park, Islamorada

-Presented by the Islamorada Chamber of Commerce, the two-day festival will offer live music, gourmet cuisine, vintage cars and plenty of fine art.
-The festival takes place on Saturday and Sunday, March 24 and March 25, 2018, at Founders Park.
+The Islamorada Chamber of Commerce presents Artist Derek DeYoung as the 29th Annual Poster Artist for 2020 Island Fest.
+The two-day Island Festival will offer live music, gourmet cuisine, vintage cars, and plenty of fine art and craft.
+The festival takes place on Saturday and Sunday, March 28 and March 29, at Founders Park.

 The Arts & Crafts Show is just one of Island Fest’s many offerings.
-Other festivities include live music, a vintage car show, a homemade boat race, the popular Taste of Islamorada competition and plenty of activities for children.
+Other festivities include live music, a vintage car show, a homemade boat race, the Taste of Islamorada, and plenty of fun for the whole family!

-It all happens at Founders Park, mile marker 87, bayside on Saturday and Sunday, March 24 and March 25.
-Show times are from 10 a.m. to 7 p.m. on Saturday and 10 a.m. to 5 p.m. on Sunday.
+It all happens at Founders Park, mile marker 87 bayside, on Saturday and Sunday, March 28th and 29th.
+Show times are from 10am-7pm on Saturday and 10am-5pm on Sunday, with a sunset beach concert going until 7:30pm on Saturday.
 Admission to Island Fest is free and on-site parking is available for a $5 donation.
-Bring your own lawn chairs and blankets for a comfortable fun-filled day.
+Bring your lawn chairs, blankets, and reusable water bottles for a fun-filled day in the Florida Keys.
 Events will take place rain or shine.
-For more information, call the Islamorada Chamber of Commerce at 305.664.4503.
+For more information, call the Islamorada Chamber of Commerce at 305-664-4503.